anthonyaanderson/Shared-Mobility-Data-Documentation/README.md

 ```

 ### Fleet Snapshot Methodology
-In order the count the number of shared mobility devices that are avaialble on city streets we are taking a snapshot count on the hour using the [MDS Status Change Endpoint Data](https://github.com/openmobilityfoundation/mobility-data-specification/blob/main/provider/status_changes.json)
+In order the count the number of shared mobility devices that are available on city streets we are taking a snapshot count on the hour using the [MDS Status Change Endpoint Data](https://github.com/openmobilityfoundation/mobility-data-specification/blob/main/provider/status_changes.json)

 The process to create an hourly snap shot(See code below):
 1. Begin with an array of date-times for every hour of a day.
 This gives you the list of snapshot date-times to check. (*ex.
 09/01/2020 1:00AM, 09/01/2020 2:00 AM, 09/01/2020 3:00 AM*)